In this post I’ll explain exactly why the face pull is bad exercise and give you a safer, more effective alternative.

 Is there anything else?
 Yep.

-Both the increasing moment arm and the additional force required to straighten the rope occur at the precisely the point where you are weakest, the shortest position of the muscles involved.
+The increasing moment arm and the additional force required to straighten the rope, both occur precisely when the target muscles are getting short.

 It’s also why everybody performs this exercise fast, really fast.